Residential gateway: Features

 It may also provide other functions such as Dynamic DNS, and converged triple play services such as TV and telephony.

 Most gateways are self-contained components, using internally stored firmware.
 They are generally platform-independent, i.e., they can serve any operating system.

-Wireless routers perform the same functions as a wired router and base station, but allowing connectivity for wireless devices with the LAN, or as a bridge between the wireless router and another wireless router for a meshnet (the wireless router-wireless router connection can be within the LAN or can be between the LAN and WWAN).
+Wireless routers perform the same functions as a wired router and base station, but allow connectivity for wireless devices with the LAN, or as a bridge between the wireless router and another wireless router for a meshnet (the wireless router-wireless router connection can be within the LAN or can be between the LAN and WWAN).

 Security

 Low-cost production and requirement for user friendliness make gateways vulnerable to network attacks, which resulted in large clusters of such devices being taken over and used to launch DDoS attacks.
 A majority of the vulnerabilities were present in the web administration frontends of the routers, allowing unauthorized control either via default passwords, vendor backdoors, or web vulnerabilities.